graguirre/CrystalGen/README.md

 $ cd crystal

-$ python2 crystal-gen -e Pt -s 1
+$ python2 crystal-gen.py -e Pt -s 1

+There is a bash script (generate.sh) to make your life easier.
+Just concatenate atoms number with the crystal output, creating a XYZ file format.